viper-adnan/Warez/README.md

 ### Usenet Free Indexers
-- [6box](https://anonym.to/?https://6box.me/) - A recently revived free Usenet indexing service with a generous API.
 - [BINZB](https://anonym.to/?https://binzb.com) - Minimalistic indexer.
 - [Binsearch](https://anonym.to/?https://www.binsearch.info/) - With this site you can search and browse binary Usenet newsgroups.
 - [FindNZB](https://anonym.to/?https://findnzb.net) - One old indixer, the results are outdated and often offline.